Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 Bent nearly in half, her face beet red, Melisa strains for five pushes.
 She throws up, then gets back to laboring.
 And suddenly, there he is.

-"Oh my goodness Brady, oh Brady," wails Shaun.
+"Oh my goodness, Brady, oh Brady," wails Shaun.
 He follows a nurse holding his son over to a warmer.

 Marino takes Shaun's place next to Levesque, who has reached inside Melisa to get the next twin.
 Levesque's mission is to grab Bryce's feet and guide him out.
 But everything feels like fingers, not toes.